- Location: Iowa

 - Pass a vision exam.

-- Pay a $20 licensing fee with cash or a check.
+- Pay any applicable fee with cash or a check.
 The DOT won’t accept credit or debit cards.

 The Iowa Driver's Manual and driver education courses cover everything you must know to pass your written knowledge test.
 Appointments for the written test aren’t necessary, so once you feel confident call ahead to confirm the driver’s license station’s hours of operation.